-This is part of the State Park system and is open year round.
+This is part of the Arizona State Parks system and is open year-round.
 Camping is at a premium in the summer.
 Most campsites have plenty of mature trees and shade.
-There is a Visitors Center and a marina that rents boats.
+There is a Visitors Center and a marina that rents boats as well as camping cabins.

 This lake is a bit more remote and sports several camping areas and a marina that rents boats and fishing equipment.
 Very little shade.